Andrew Susac: Pittsburgh Pirates

 On January 31, 2020, Susac signed a minor league contract with the Pittsburgh Pirates.
 He was not immediately assigned to an affiliate as a result of the minor league season being cancelled as a result of the COVID-19 pandemic.
 On September 27, Susac was selected to the 40-man and active rosters.
 He appeared in one game against the Cleveland Indians, going 0–for–2 with two walks.
 Susac was outrighted off of the 40-man roster three days later on September 30.

 Susac re-signed with Pittsburgh on a new minor league contract on November 2, 2020.
 He spent the 2021 season with the Triple–A Indianapolis Indians, playing in only 11 games and hitting .222/.300/.444 with two home runs and three RBI.
 Susac elected free agency following the year on November 7, 2021.

 Personal life

-Susac's younger brother, Daniel, played baseball at the University of Arizona and was drafted by the Oakland Athletics in the 2022 MLB draft.
+Susac's younger brother, Daniel, played baseball at the University of Arizona and was drafted by the Oakland Athletics in the 2022 MLB draft; he currently plays for the San Francisco Giants.